TinkerTools/tinker-gpu/doc/manual/m/install/tinker.rst

 Download the Canonical Tinker
 =============================

-Using the incorrect Tinker version, may result in the Tinker-GPU executables failing with a segfault.
+Using an incorrect Tinker version, may result in the Tinker-GPU executables failing with a segfault.
-Downloading of the required Tinker version is automated in the CMake script.
+Downloading of the required Tinker version is automated in the CMake script, or Tinker can be obtained directly from the Tinker GitHub repository.
+Use one of the following procedures to get the correct Tinker.
-For versions prior to this commit, please refer to the following.

    If this source code was cloned by Git, you can checkout Tinker from the *tinker* Git submodule: